GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Related Work

-Due to the strength in modeling relations on graph-structured data, GNN has been widely applied to various applications like neural machine translation \cite{beck2018graph}, semantic segmentation \cite{qi20173d}, image classification \cite{marino2017more}, situation recognition \cite{li2017situation}, recommendation \cite{Wu2018Session,chen2020revisiting,wang2019neural}, script event prediction \cite{Zhongyang2018Constructing}, and fashion analysis \cite{cui2019dressing}.
-Fi-GNN~\cite{li2019fi} is the first attempt to exploit GNN for feature interaction modeling.
-It first proposes to connect all the feature fields and thus the multi-field features can be treated as a fully-connected graph.
-Then it utilizes GGNN~\cite{li2015gated} to model high-order feature interactions on the feature graph.
-Nevertheless, GNN is originally designed for graph classification tasks, which is based on the assumption that neighbors share the similar features.
-As a result, GNN inherits unnecessary and unsuitable operations for feature interaction modeling.
-Our proposed model GraphFM introduces the interaction function of FM into the neighborhood aggregation strategy of GNN, to effectively capture the beneficial factorized interaction.
+Due to its strength in modelling relations on graph-structured data, the GNN has been widely applied to various applications, such as neural machine translation \cite{beck2018graph}, semantic segmentation \cite{qi20173d}, image classification \cite{marino2017more}, situation recognition \cite{li2017situation}, recommendation \cite{wu2019session,chen2020revisiting,wang2019neural}, script event prediction \cite{Zhongyang2018Constructing}, and fashion analysis \cite{cui2019dressing}.
+The Fi-GNN~\cite{li2019fi} is the first attempt to exploit the GNN for feature interaction modelling.
+It first proposes connecting all the feature fields; thus, the multi-field features can be treated as a fully-connected graph.
+Then the GGNN~\cite{li2015gated} is utilized to model high-order feature interactions on the feature graph.
+KD-DAGFM~\cite{tian2023directed} uses knowledge distillation and proposes a lightweight student model, namely, directed acyclic graph FM, for learning arbitrarily explicit high-order feature interactions from teacher networks.
+Other graph-based work, like GFM~\cite{xi2020graph} utilized the popular factorization machine to effectively aggregate multi-order interactions in the GNN.
+In addition, GCFM~\cite{zheng2021graph} uses the multifilter graph-convolved feature crossing (GCFC) layer to learn the neighbor feature interactions.